 1. Why Flat Fee?

-Ask your agent why they are doing Flat Fee listings Some agents do it to grow their business while others offer Flat Fee while cutting out key services.
+Ask your agent why they do flat fee listings.
+Some agents do it to grow their business while others offer flat fee while cutting out key services.

 3. Local Market Knowledge

 Your agent needs to understand the local market, home values, and emerging trends.
 Without this how are they going to be able to advise you on your listing price?
 Having a Realtor with intimate knowledge of the local market will also be a major advantage when it comes time for them to help you find your next home.